 - 1.5 oz red bell pepper juice

 - 0.5 oz lime juice

 - 0.5 oz basil simple syrup

 - Carrot top or basil sprig for garnish

 Method: Combine liquid ingredients.
 Shake over cold draft ice.
-Pour contents into pilsner glass.
+Pour contents into.
 Garnish with carrot top or basil sprig.